 Behavioral training.
 Mice are not used to handling and may bite you.
 With time, however, you can train them on acceptable behaviors and tame them.

 Allow your mice to become acquainted with their new environment.
-As they become calm, mice may start spending more time close to their cage.
 Also, start talking to them quietly, and they will become used to your voice.

 When you bring new mice into the cage, first separate them to avoid fighting among themselves.
 You can then slowly introduce the new mice to the others, and with time they will become fond of each other.